inmyth/next-template/README.md

 ## Set up
 This app should be run in wsl, in Linux file system ($HOME/git) or hot reload will not work.
 Todo:

-## Todo
-authentication
+- authentication
-state
+- state
+- routing
-api
+- api
-test
+- test
+- clearable notification
-maybe graphs
+- maybe graphs

 ## Authentication
 Requires swr and iron-session.